ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step6/handson7.md

 <ainfo>
 Of course there are many more possible scenario to achieve same result, this is only first example.

-We will extend the applicabilty of our findings in next chaper on result discussion
+We will extend the applicabilty of our findings in next chaper on results discussion.
 </ainfo>

+---

-## Standard application w/o LPBAM
+# Standard application w/o LPBAM

 ![Cubemx start](./img/0700.png)